Spring clean your finances

 Firstly, where are all your important documents stored?

-Are your bank statements, credit card statements, insurance details, pension scheme information, utility bills etc. filed neatly away on a shelf somewhere easy to find?
+Are your bank statements, credit card statements, insurance details, pension scheme information, utility bills etc. filed neatly away on a shelf or in a folder somewhere easy to find?

-Or is your paperwork stuffed into drawers, here and there, and your electronic documents spread all over your desktop or lost in your ‘downloads’ folder?
+Or is your paperwork stuffed into drawers, here and there, and your electronic documents spread all over your desktop or somewhere in your ‘downloads’ folder?

 Gather up your documents, put them in order and file everything away using a ring binder or wallet folder for your paper documents and a safe, secure place for all your electronic documents.

 Now you’ve got everything to hand, it’s time to take a good look at your income and spending.

 Take a look at your bank statements to work out your weekly or monthly income after tax.

 If you’re self-employed or don’t work fixed hours then your income may vary from month to month so work out an average income for a typical month or week based on your last 3 to 6 months’ income.